-"Why I oughta kick that dirtbag square in his....." says every best-friend, to her inconsolable gal-pal as she balls her eyes out over some joka'.
-We've perhaps all heard of a couple who was together for five years, then in what seems like the-blink-of-an-eye, they're broken-up and six months later, homeboy done' upped and married someone else.
+"Why I oughta kick that dirtbag square in his....." says every best friend, to her inconsolable gal-pal as she balls her eyes out over some joka'.
+We've perhaps all heard of a couple who was together for five years, then in what seems like the-blink-of-an-eye, they're broken up and six months later, homeboy done' upped and married someone else.

 From the outside looking in, you probably asked yourself, "What in the Idris Elba and K. Michelle just happened?"
 I can't speak definitively for other couples but I can recall being with someone for a long time only to discover that one of us was pressing gas while the other was pumping the brakes.
 Not the most ideal situation, I assure you!

-So, rumor had it that Idris told R n' B Singer K. Michelle, he could never be committed to just one woman.
+So, rumour had it that Idris told R n' B Singer K. Michelle, that he could never be committed to just one woman.
 Then low and behold, People's Magazine 2018's Sexist Man Alive turned around and not only committed to a different woman but even gave that sista his last name.
 He met his now-wife in 2017, was engaged to her by 2018 and sealed the deal in 2019.
 I'll tell you (and as bad as it may sound) it was a smidgen comforting to know situations like this don't just happen to us, regular people.
 Yes.
 I said it.
 Sorry, not sorry!
 In my book, what Idris was really saying is, "No K, I'm just not moved to commit to you!"

 Men are always telling us (women) the truth.
 We either don't like it or we're just not listening!